Companies may sometimes carry out a redesignation of shares, which involves converting existing shares from one class to another.

 If you are thinking about redesignating your shares, our secretarial team can help you every step of the way.
 Our Redesignation of Shares Service provides you with guidance, together with the processing and completion of all supporting documentation you need to convert your shares.

-If you would like to know more about this service, contact the team today on 0203 984 5389, or email us on email@example.com.
+If you would like to know more about this service, contact the team today on 0203 984 5389, or email us at firstname.lastname@example.org.